tnthreat33/stat-tracker/README.md

 - **Game**: Represents a game.
 Games can have many game stats and many players.
 - **Player**: Represents a player.
 Players can have many game stats and many games.
 - **Team**: Represents a team.
 Teams can have many games and many players.
 - **Game Stat**: Represents a single stat made by a player for a specific game.
-Game stats belong to both players and games.
+Game stats belong to both players and games..

 ## Getting Started